duboisph/dotfiles/README.md

 [Dotbot](https://github.com/anishathalye/dotbot) is used for installation.
 After cloning this repo, run `./install` to automatically set up the environment.
 Note that the install script is idempotent: it can safely be run multiple times.

 ### Customization

-The dotfiles can be extended to suit additional local requirements by using the following files `.local` files.
-These files are excluded from source control and can therefore be used for setting sesitive info.

-#### `.bash_profile.local`

-If `~/.bash_profile.local` exists, it will be sourced before all other files.
-You can use this to set your $PATH and machine specific directives.

 #### `.gitconfig.local`